awsdocs/amazon-connect-admin-guide/doc_source/logging-using-cloudtrail.md

 + [Receiving CloudTrail log files from multiple accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
++ Whether the request was made with root or AWS Identity and Access Management \(IAM\) credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.